What is host.exe?

-Host.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if host.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Host.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if host.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Host.exe file information

-Description: host.exe is located in a subfolder of C:\Windows.
+Description: Host.exe is not essential for Windows and will often cause problems. host.exe is located in a subfolder of C:\Windows.

 Known file sizes on Windows 7/XP are 791,040 bytes (22% of all occurrences), 790,528 bytes and 5 more variants.